space-wizards/docs/src/en/server-hosting/setting-up-robust-cdn.md

 * Fork control endpoints such as publish need `Authorization: Bearer <updateToken>`, with the `UpdateToken` specified in the fork configuration.
 * Endpoints to access server files require Basic authentication if the fork is configured as private.

+### Publishing

+There are two separate APIs to publish: "one-shot" and "multi-request".
+The one-shot API is under `/fork/{fork}/publish`, while the multi-request API is under `/fork/{fork}/publish/{start,file,finish}`.
+We recommend the multi-request publishing API, and it is also what the official publishing scripts use.

 ### GET `/fork/{fork}`

 Gets a nice human-readable HTML page about the last builds available.